 dBHL is decibels of hearing level at a certain frequency; a level used to measure audiometric hearing threshold relative to a defined normal.

-As described in [ISO 226], the sensitivity of the human ear varies greatly depending on the frequency of the incoming sound, and if the volume is turned up in order to obtain enough volume at the low frequency range necessary for music, it is inevitable that the volume becomes excessively high in the higher frequency range, which is especially sensitive.
+As described in [ISO 226], the sensitivity of the human ear varies greatly depending on the frequency of the incoming sound.
+If the volume is turned up in order to obtain enough loudness in the low-frequency range that is important for many genres of music, the ear may be exposed to excessive energy at the higher frequencies to which it is especially sensitive.

 Figure 8 shows acoustics normal equal-loudness-level contours.